 A Company intending to employ, option or purchase literary material must be signatory prior to entering into an agreement with a Writer.
 In order to obtain signatory status, a company must complete the following steps:

-Download and complete the signatory application, or contact Rochelle Rubin, the Signatories Administrator, to request a signatory application via:
+Download and complete the signatory application (external – opens in a new window), or contact Rochelle Rubin, the Signatories Administrator, to request a signatory application via:

 - Telephone: (212) 767-7837